Deepika-Ranveer's Reception: Shahrukh Khan, Katrina Kaif, Arjun Kapoor & Malaika Arora In Attendance

 Varun Dhawan & Natasha Dalal

-Varun Dhawan and his girlfriend Natasha Dalal at the DeepVeer reception and we wonder when is their turn to throw a wedding reception.
+Varun Dhawan and his girlfriend Natasha Dalal at the DeepVeer reception and we wonder when will be their turn to throw a wedding reception.
 We hope that comes sooner than we thought.

 Madhuri Dixit

 The evergreen Madhuri Dixit poses alongside her husband Sriram Madhav Nene.
-The duo look so adorable together,right?
+The duo look so adorable together, right?

 MS Dhoni & Hardik Pandya